rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 Volunteers clearly enjoyed the collaboration between writer and reader that lies at the heart of reading for pleasure.
 They continued to engage willingly with an author’s imaginings and fully appreciated the ability to evoke a scene by a deft arrangement of words.

 Making a mental image of a described situation is referred to by psychologists as the construction of a situation model ([Castles et al., 2018](#ref:castlesetal2018); [Zwaan, 1999](#ref:zwaan1999)).
 Making a mental model requires a reader to draw on their memories in order to visualise events or places as they are portrayed.
-Keeping descriptions brief and grounding them in recognisable schemas using concrete and vivid language could help to make a story easier to [retain.](#sn:6)
+Keeping descriptions brief and grounding them in recognisable schemas using concrete and vivid language could help to make a story easier to [retain.](#sn:5)

 ## The characters

 The human interest in a story is based on the characters involved.
 As the story unfolds, we learn about them through their interactions and reactions ([Douglas-Fairhurst, 2025, p.
 5](#ref:douglas-fairhurst2025); [Lodge, 2011, p.
 5](#ref:lodge2011)).
 However, too many characters can be taxing for the memory.
-As volunteer Teresa Davies noted “What helps as well is if you have a few characters in a book … it’s good to have on the chapter who’s taking part in that”.
+As volunteer Teresa Davies noted “What helps as well is if you have a few characters in a book it’s good to have on the chapter who’s taking part in that.”
 So restricting the number and building each chapter around key individuals could be a good move.
 In his novel *The Strange Case of Dr Jekyll and Mr Hyde*, Robert Louis Stevenson ([1886/1979](#ref:stevenson1886)) marks out his story quite clearly.
 The second chapter (p.
 35) has the heading:

 > Search for Mr Hyde
 {:.sample-layout}